 The Range Science Information System (RSIS) bibliography has over 1,300 peer-reviewed bibliographic citations to professional journal articles and documents focused on: riparian, weeds, rangeland, wildlife, vegetation and soils research.
 Article bibliograhic citations include additional research information such as: the type of article (primary research, synthesis article or case study), location of study, a summary of methods or area of influence, major findings or main points, topic categories, and annotations.

 Rangelands, a publication of the Society for Range Management, serves as a forum for the presentation and discussion of facts, ideas, and philosophies pertaining to the study, management, and use of rangelands.
 The journal features scientific and historical articles as well as Society news.
 It provides readers with scientifically accurate information in a user-friendly format, placed in context of the world we live in today.
 Rangelands is a practical (non-technical) counterpart of Rangeland Ecology & Management (formerly the Journal of Range Management).
+The Global Rangelands collection includes articles from Rangelands up to 3 years from the current year.
+Access to more recent content is available by subscription from BioOne and the Society for Range Management and may also be available at your local university library.

 (Become a SRM member)